Exploring The Harmonic Major Scale: Definition, Construction, Modes, Chords, And Applications

 Mixolydian b2 Mode

 The Mixolydian b2 mode is the fifth mode of the harmonic major scale.
 It is also known as the Phrygian dominant b4 scale or the Mixolydian #11 scale.
 This mode has a dominant tonality with a lowered second degree compared to the Mixolydian mode of the major scale.
-The flattened second degree gives it a bluesy and exotic sound that is often used in jazz and fusion music.
+The flattened second degree gives it a bluesy and exotic sound that is often used in jazz and music.

 Aeolian b1 Mode